Ryoma Sakamoto: The Kochi-born samurai who fought for modern Japan

 Ryoma fans from all over the country come to this post office.
 Here you can buy postcards featuring the famous samurai, and the staff will stamp your card with images of the Ryoma statue and birthplace monument.
 There’s a large Ryoma statue at the entrance and a smaller one on top of the post box.

 Closed on weekends and public holidays

-Sakamoto Ryoma is said to have loved Katsurahama.
-The contrast of the brilliant blue Pacific Ocean against the white sand beach and luscious pine trees make it one of Kochi’s famous scenic spots.
+Ryoma Sakamoto is said to have loved Katsurahama Beach.
+The contrast of the brilliant blue Pacific Ocean against the white sand and thick grove of pine trees make it one of Kochi’s most iconic scenic spots.

-There’s a large 13.5m statue of Ryoma that sits on high ground looking down over Katsurahama.
-From early April to late May and early October to late November, at temporary observation deck is often set up next to the statue so that you can look down and see the same view as Ryoma.
-If you’re in Kochi around this time, be sure to check it out!
+A 13.5m-tall statue of Ryoma sits on high ground looking down over Katsurahama.
+Between early April to late May and early October to late November, a temporary observation deck is often set up next to the statue so that you can look down and see the same view as Ryoma himself.
+If you’re in Kochi around this time, be sure to see if the deck is set up!

-This museum introduces the great accomplishments Ryoma achieved through valuable documents, images and videos.
+This museum showcases Ryoma’s achievements through valuable documents, images and videos.
 You can gain insight into the kind of person Ryoma was through replicas of letters he wrote to his wife and his older sister.
-The museum has a tablet set up in several foreign languages that will read the exhibit explanations out loud, so non-Japanese speakers can fully enjoy the museum and learning about Ryoma's life as well.
+The museum has a tablet set up in several languages that will read the exhibit explanations out loud, so non-Japanese speakers can fully enjoy the museum too.

-Kochi Castle was built by the then Lord of Kochi, Yamauchi Katsutoyo, in 1601.
-Kochi Castle is known as the number one castle in Shikoku and is the only castle in all of Japan to still have all of its original buildings in the *honmaru.
-You can even see holes made by bullets and arrows in the gates and castle walls!
-Devices created to help protect the castle from the enemy are also still in tact, so be sure to have a good look around the castle grounds.
+Kochi Castle was built in 1601 by Katsutoyo Yamauchi, the lord of the Tosa Domain (the former name of Kochi).
+It is the only castle in Japan to still have all the original buildings within the honmaru , the castle’s innermost circle of defense.
+It has stood the test of time, and you can still spot holes made by bullets and arrows in the gates and castle walls!
+Several architectural features created to help protect the castle from the enemy are also still intact, so keep an eye out as you explore the castle grounds.